 Why do you need to season a cast iron pot?

-Seasoning helps make the surface non-stick as well as protects the iron from rusting.
+In a nutshell, seasoning cast iron helps make the surface non-stick as well as protects the iron from rusting.

-Seasoning cast iron
+Seasoning cast iron – 7 steps

 Since most new skillets come pre-seasoned from the manufacturer, for this purpose, we are assuming that you are re-seasoning a skillet that is already in use.